-It is generally accepted that a residential leasehold with over 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to any lease with more than 45 years unexpired, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with over 100 years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 45 years left, the premises will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |